adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 > If you give a hacker a new toy, the first thing he’ll do is take it apart to figure out how it works. — Jamie Zawinski

 Reconnaissance is a set of processes and techniques used to covertly discover and collect information about a target system.
 In the reconnaissance stage, attackers act like detectives, gathering information to truly understand their target.
-If you think *Recon is only* the process of the running a set of tools blindly while watcing the *flashing clolors*  with your arms *crossed*, then you need to rethink the *process of recon*.
+If you think *Recon is only* the process of running a set of tools blindly while watching the *flashing colors*  with your arms *crossed*, then you need to rethink the *process of recon*.
 Or you are going to know a different kind of recon in this section.

-Prior to running tools and gathering data our recon comprises of **Reading product documenatation, checking their youtube channels, third party product walkthroughs and tutorials. webinars etc**.
+Prior to running tools and gathering data our recon comprises of **Reading product documentation, checking their youtube channels, third-party product walkthroughs and tutorials. webinars etc**.
 We will be briefly describing the mentioned approaches in our *Recon process*.

 -  __Reading Product documentation__: These are one of the accurate and simplified resources you can get your hands on.
-They are built or documented for the users/customers of this application and the've simplified it to the level that anyone can understand it.
+They are built or documented for the users/customers of this application and they've simplified it to the level that anyone can understand it.
 The perks of reading this documentation that *you get to understand* the application from a *user's perspective* and all of the *features get revealed to you*, their use and dependence.
 Moreover the logic of the application gets clear to you.
 We spent a few days reading the documentation and using the application as *simple users* and meanwhile if any test case came to our mind we just noted it down.

 - __Browsing their youtube channels__ :  In this case we *visited the official channel of larksuite*  which is under the name of *Lark* on youtube, there was again a treasure of information.
-Step by step tutorials explaining difficult features, in other words it is visual docementation of the product.
+Step by step tutorials explaining difficult features, in other words, it is a visual documentation of the product.
 We went through almost all of the Videos thoroughly and it sedimented the *understanding of product* and we were able to understand it better.

     > Lark youtube Channel : [https://www.youtube.com/c/Larksuite/videos](https://www.youtube.com/c/Larksuite/videos)